Royal Lao Army: The Laotian National Army 1946–1955

-However, faced with the potential threat posed by the growing Viet Minh insurgency in neighbouring Vietnam, the French instituted on July 1, 1949 a separated National Laotian Army (Armée Nationale Laotiènne – ANL) of the French Union to defend Laos.
-Its formation actually began earlier in 1947 as an informal gathering of several indigenous irregular auxiliary units made of ex-Lao Issara guerrillas raised early by the French to reinforce their regular CEFEO units.
+However, faced with the potential threat posed by the growing Viet Minh insurgency in neighbouring Vietnam, the French instituted on July 1, 1949, a separated Laotian National Army (Armée Nationale Laotiènne – ANL) of the French Union to defend Laos following the signing of the Franco–Lao General Convention that same year.
+Its formation actually began earlier in 1947, with the creation of the Land Forces of Laos (Forces Terrestres du Laos – FTL), an informal gathering of several indigenous irregular auxiliary units made of ex-Lao Issara ALDL guerrillas raised early by the French to reinforce their regular CEFEO units alongside the regular BCLs, whose strength had increased from five to eight by July 1949.